Drugs and Health

 The COVID-19 pandemic has exacerbated inequalities, disproportionately impacting marginalised and criminalised populations.

 We track government responses to COVID-19, the pandemic treaty process, and the use of emergency powers.
 We document the critical role of community and civil society in service delivery and global health governance, and advocate for evidence and rights-based responses.

 Drugs and Viral Hepatitis

 People who use drugs are at greater risk of acquiring hepatitis B and hepatitis C. This can be related to sharing drug use equipment as well as sexual activities.
-Harm reduction interventions are an essential tool in the effort to eliminate hepatitis C by 2030.
+Harm reduction interventions are an essential to the global commitment to eliminate hepatitis C by 2030.